guca11/SuricataIDS-onlyCode/doc/userguide/upgrade.rst

 - Unknown requirements in the ``requires`` keyword will now be treated as unmet requirements, causing the rule to not be loaded.
 See :ref:`keyword_requires`.
+- The configuration setting controlling stream checksum checks no longer affects checksum keyword validation.
+In Suricata 7.0, when ``stream.checksum-validation`` was set to ``no``, the checksum keywords (e.g., ``ipv4-csum``, ``tcpv4-csum``, etc) will always consider it valid; e.g., ``tcpv4-csum: invalid`` will never match.
+In Suricata 8.0, ``stream.checksum-validation`` no longer affects the checksum rule keywords.
+  E.g., ``ipv4-csum: valid`` will only match if the check sum is valid, even when engine checksum validations are disabled.

 Removals
 ~~~~~~~~